BrianHicks/elm-infra/README.md

 There are three levels:

 - **Virtual Machines (VMs)** at the cloud/host level.
-  These are the things you pay DigitalOcean to give you.
+  These are the things you pay DigitalOcean for.

 - **Containers** inside the VMs.
   These are scheduled dynamically and contain the software that makes up the workload.